 The first of the unlockable tracks, this brings the snowboard kids to space.
 Apparently, the gravity in space is the same as on Earth considering the jump height of the characters remain the same on this map.
 Watch out for the bumpers near the end of the track.

 A track through a haunted house.
-Ghosts can haunt you to slow you down so be careful.
+The racers can be affected by ghosts who are found wandering on the course.
 Floating furniture also can get in the way as well.

 No, this is not that European country, it's a track in the arctic.
 Some tight corners, and some places to push fellow boarders to their doom.